• MMAT5370

 Assessment

-(There are twelve in-class activities; we will take the best nine in-class activity scores out of the twelve).
+(There are 5 lab assignments; we will take the best 4 lab assignment scores out of the five).

 Homework